Give the gift that lasts! LearningStore: the best educational products at the best prices -- your purchases directly support Reading Rockets

 Seven Strategies to Teach Students Text Comprehension

 Comprehension strategies are conscious plans — sets of steps that good readers use to make sense of text.
 Comprehension strategy instruction helps students become purposeful, active readers who are in control of their own reading comprehension.
-The seven strategies here appear to have a firm scientific basis for improving text comprehension
+These seven strategies have research-based evidence for improving text comprehension.

 1. Monitoring comprehension